Andrew Johnson's drunken vice-presidential inaugural address: Pre-ceremony

-Pre-ceremony

-Johnson was picked up from his hotel by U.S. Senator James R. Doolittle at 10:30 a.m. and escorted to the Capitol.
+On March 4, 1865, Johnson was picked up from his hotel by U.S. Senator James R. Doolittle at 10:30 a.m. and escorted to the Capitol.
 Johnson was scheduled to be sworn in by Hamlin at approximately noon and to make a seven-minute-long address.
 (Note: According to Milton's The Age of Hate: Andrew Johnson and the Radicals (1930), from an account provided by then-Representative John H. Rice, a "personal and political friend of Mr. Hamlin", "When the party had entered the Vice President's Room, he remarked to Hamlin: 'I am not fit to be here, and ought not to have left my home, as I was slow recovering from an attack of typhoid fever.
 But Mr. Lincoln telegraphed me, as did other friends, that I must be here, and I came.
 I am now very weak and enervated, and require all the strength I can get.
 Can you give me some good whiskey?'
 Accordingly, Hamlin sent out for a bottle of whiskey and Johnson 'drank a good potation.'
 The two remained seated for some minutes, until it was announced that it was time for them to go into the Senate chamber for the ceremony.
 Johnson said again 'I will take some more of the whiskey, as I need all the strength for the occasion I can have.'")

 An account of the morning from a biography of Hannibal Hamlin, written by his grandson Charles Eugene Hamlin and published in 1899, stated that—at what would have been at approximately 11 to 11:30 a.m.—Johnson consumed three full glasses of whisky (unwatered and un-iced).
 The whisky had been procured at Johnson's specific request, and Johnson almost knocked over 27-year-old Maj.
 Charles Hamlin as he dashed back to pour himself the third glass.

 The Hamlin testimony reads as follows: